YosysHQ/picorv32/README.md

 #### ENABLE_MUL (default = 0)

-This parameter is only available on the `picorv32_axi` core.
-It internally enables PCPI and instantiates the `picorv32_pcpi_mul` core that implements the `MUL[H[SU|U]]` instructions.
+This parameter internally enables PCPI and instantiates the `picorv32_pcpi_mul` core that implements the `MUL[H[SU|U]]` instructions.
 The external CPCI interface only becomes functional when ENABLE_PCPI is set as well.

 #### ENABLE_IRQ (default = 0)